Why Invest in BEPIF

 High Conviction 70/80/90 Portfolio

-Concentrated in sectors and markets which offer inflation hedge potential, and benefiting from a primarily fixed-rate or hedged balance sheet that mitigates interest rate risk.5,6
+Concentrated in sectors and markets which offer inflation hedge potential, and benefiting from a primarily fixed-rate or hedged balance sheet that mitigates the impact of rising interest rates.5,6

 Private vs. Public Markets

-European public REITs have fluctuated by 10% or more almost 50 times since 2010.9
+European public REITs have fluctuated by 10% or more 50 times since 2010.8

 The above are examples of select investment themes that Blackstone currently pursues, but themes are subject to change.
 There can be no assurance of growth or that income from real estate will keep pace with inflation.
 There can be no assurance that any of the trends described herein will continue in the future or will not reverse.
 Past events and trends do not imply, predict or guarantee, and are not necessarily indicative of, future trends, events or results.